KrisPiters/ros_workshop/exercises/deel3.md

 ## URDF files

-Alle URDF files die we gebruiken kun je vinden in het package *urdf_examples*.
-Je kunt naar betreffende map met URDF files gaan via het volgende commando:
+All the files for this excercise can be found in the package *urdf_examples* .
+You can go to the relevant folder with URDF files via the following command:

     roscd urdf_examples/urdf

 ## URDF test

-Bekijk de file *test_robot.urdf* in je editor:
+View the file *test_robot.urdf* in your editor:

     gedit test_robot.urdf

-Maak een PDF file met een grafische representatie van het model:
+Create a PDF file with a graphic representation of the model:

     urdf_to_graphiz test_robot.urdf
     evince test_robot.pdf

-Visualizeer dit model nu in RViz:
+Now visualize this model in RViz (set *[Fixed Frame](http://wiki.ros.org/rviz/UserGuide#The_Fixed_Frame)* to *link1*):

     roslaunch urdf_tutorial display.launch model:=test_robot.urdf

-Kies *link1* als *Fixed Frame*.

-Wat zie je en wat niet?

-Open een nieuwe terminal en Bekijk de ROS Graph om te zien hoe wat de visualisatie launch file heeft opgestart:
+- What do and/or don't you see?

+Open a new terminal and view the ROS Graph to see what was launched by the *display.launch* file:

     rqt_graph

-## Een Link positioneren
+## Position a Link

 We gaan nu een robot met wat meer vorm bekijken.
 Open het model *block.urdf* in een editor: